uwu/shelter/packages/shelter-docs/docs/ui.md

 It returns a function that removes your modal.

-You can open multiple modals, and focus trapping as well as using esc and clicking outside to close are automatic.
+You can open multiple modals, and focus trapping as well as clicking outside to close are automatic.

 ```js
 const remove = openModal((p) => <button onclick={p}>Hi!</button>);